Alxandr/master-thesis/src/chapter-1/background.md

   dictate what action can be done at what time.

-However, just because digital exams can provide advantages over pen and paper exams does not mean that they are the final solution to the exam problem, and simply making the exams digital would solve all problems exams today faces.
+However, just because digital exams can provide advantages over pen and paper exams does not mean that they are the be-all and end-all for exams, and simply making the exams digital would solve all problems exams today faces.
 While it is true that a good amount of problems with pen and paper exams might be mitigated by making them digital, digital exams provide their own set of challenges and issues.
 Some of these are simply new logistical challenges like the fact that all students are suddenly required to have a laptop available for taking the exam (something that most people do have today, but nonetheless it might exclude some people).
 Another issue is that the software used for the exams (Safe Exam Browser) does not currently support Linux, meaning that people who do use Linux on their computers (which in university students is probably a lot higher than most crowds) might have problems taking the exams.
 Another issue is the fact that the exams can only be held in a room with enough power outlets for all the students.
 Other errors might include:

 * Power outage.
 Exams might not be doable because of a power outage preventing people from using their computers.
 Today however this is highly unlikely, not